IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 Unfortunately, there is little research on the male victims experiences of the family and sexual violence system in New Zealand.
 However, what evidence we have shows that men are treated poorly.

-> The three male family violence victims were unanimous in feeling misunderstood and discriminated against by police, reporting that police officers refused to listen to their side of the story.[^6]
+> The three male family violence victims **were unanimous in feeling misunderstood and discriminated against by police**, reporting that police officers refused to listen to their side of the story.[^6]

-> — Victims’ Voices: The Justice Needs and Experiences of New Zealand Serious Crime Victims.

 > ...a woman expressed concern about the lack of support for her male partner who had been assaulted by her son.
 To quote her:

-> “my partner feels absolutely unsupported, completely unsupported.
+> “**my partner feels absolutely unsupported**, completely unsupported.
 He’s changed … He’s become angry, irritable, depressed. … He’s giving up.”[^7]

-> — 12 Week Review of Cases Referred to The Family Violence Integrated Safety Response (ISR) Pilot

 > A male victim felt that it was difficult to access the counselling support they wanted and highlighted... a service gap.

 > There’s definitely a link missing between ACC and the Ministry of Justice in terms of therapeutic services provided.
 In terms of making it accessible and also perhaps I felt like it was, the whole way through in terms of the rehabilitative services offered were often catered towards women.[^8]

-> — Improving the justice response to victims of sexual violence : victims' experiences

 > “It’s deeply saddening that the definition of rape is restricted only to penetrative sex, this ignores the rights of those victims not of being penetrated but forced to penetrate.”
 (Māori/ Pākehā, man, takatāpui, heterosexual)[^9]

-> — “In Our Own Words” – Student experiences of sexual violence prior to and during tertiary education. –Thursday’s in Black

 ### Expert opinion

 Many experts recognise the issues for male victims:-

-> In particular, service providers indicated that the following groups of survivors might experience the most difficulty in having their needs met: … men;
+> In particular, service providers indicated that the following groups of survivors might experience the most difficulty in having their needs met: … **men**;

-> ... collect data on under-researched groups, such as …men.
+> ... collect data on under-researched groups, such as …**men**.

 > Restoring soul: Effective interventions for adult victim/survivors of sexual violence - October 2009 by the Ministry of Women‟s Affairs

-> \[Men\] are significantly less likely to report violence against them \[and\] are significantly less likely, when they do report it, to have it taken seriously
+> \[Men\] are significantly less likely to report violence against them \[and\] **are significantly less likely**, when they do report it, **to have it taken seriously**

 > Restorative Justice - Practice Standards For Family Violence Cases March 2018 Ministry of Justice